kapin-k/dna-demo-app/README.md

 ### BACK END
 -------------

 - The back end is made of a proxy server which calls the smarten-demo server to analyze input given by the user.
 The proxy-server runs on Flask api from python3.

 - The backend is made of two components:
     1. `smarten-demo-srv.py`, used for analyzing and returning search results
     2. `proxy-server.py`, the reverse-proxy used between the app and server.

 - It is recommended that the `smarten-demo-srv.py` and the `proxy-server.py` files be in the same folder.

 1 **Setting up Smarten-Demo app server**

 - `smarten-demo-srv.py` must be configured such that `EXEC` variable points to the location of `db-search`.
 It is recommeded that `db-search` resides in the same directory as the database files and `smarten-demo-srv.py` itself.

-- Navigate to /Backend/Server/venv/src
+- Navigate to '/Backend/Server/venv/src' and execute the following command:

     ```bash
         make
     ```

 2 **Setting up proxy-server**

-- Installing Flask API, navigate to /Backend/Server/venv
+- Installing Flask API, navigate to '/Backend/Server/venv', then execute this command:

     ```bash
     pip3 install flask